 One Sided Mattresses?
 Can’t Flip Mattress Rant

-Like many industries, mattress have been going through a period of cheapening the products.
-Another industry where companies have been mostly purchased by Private Equity Firms is appliances.
-It used to be you would buy an appliance expecting it to last 20 years or so.
+Think about the home appliance industry, another industry where companies have been mostly purchased by private equity firms.
+Depending on your age, it used to be that you (or your parents or grandparents) would buy an appliance — a fridge, a washer/dryer, an oven — expecting it to last 20 years or so.
 If something broke, a repairman would come to your home and fix it.
 Now, if you get five to seven years from the appliance you are lucky, and forget the repair.
-Parts aren’t available.
+Parts aren’t or won’t be available.

-What they don’t tell you is that most of them do make two-sided models; they just don’t sell them to the consumer.
-They make them for the hotel/motel industry because hotel/motel owners know what products hold up and will avoid one-sided mattresses.
-They don’t last.
-Doesn’t that just show the manufacturers true stripes?
+What they don’t tell you is this: most manufacturers DO make two-sided models, they just don’t sell them to the consumer.
+They make them only for the hotel/motel industry because hotel/motel owners know what products hold up and will avoid one-sided mattresses, knowing that they won’t last more than a few years.

-In order to be sold on our floor, mattresses need to have two sleeping surfaces or have zipper access to the inside so that components can be flipped or refreshed.
+In order to be sold on our floor, mattresses need to have TWO sleeping surfaces or have zipper access to the inside so that components can be flipped or refreshed.
 It is not right to sell mattresses that wear out so quickly.
 A consumer should be able to expect their new mattress to last and be comfortable for 8 to 12 years or more and longer for 100% botanical latex mattress models.

 Let’s talk.
 We’re listening.

 Have questions about your mattress?
 Our store, Bedrooms & More in Seattle, is open 7 days a week, 363 days a year (closed Thanksgiving and Christmas).